 What is Cyclist’s Knee?

-anti-inflammatory to reduce inflammation.
+Treatment for this type of injury includes IT band stretching, massage and taking an anti-inflammatory to reduce inflammation.
 Other management procedures may include getting a bike fit to make sure that the settings on your bike are correct for you and your level of experience.

 All JOI Physicians and Therapists now offer Telemedicine from the convenience of your home.
 Through the download of the free Zoom app on the your phone, tablet or laptop.
 Our physicians and Telehealth for Physical Therapy can evaluate you and provide the care you need.

 - To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000 or read more here about our orthopedic telemedicine providers.

 - To schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.